srilakshmikanthanp/clipbirdesk/README.md

 ### Building Clipbird on a Windows Platform

-In the following steps, we will see how to build the project in the Windows platform, We use choco to install the dependencies in the Windows platform.
-If you don't have choco installed in your system, you can install it from [here](https://chocolatey.org/install).
+In the following steps, we will see how to build the project in the Windows platform, We use choco and vcpkg to install the dependencies in the Windows platform.
+If you don't have choco or vcpkg installed in your system, you can install it from [here](https://chocolatey.org/install) and [here](https://vcpkg.io/en/getting-started)

 #### Prerequisites